raspberrypilearning/scratch-3-phrasebook/en/step_4.md

 Create a variable `language`{:class="block3data"} by selecting the `variables`{:class="block3data"} blocks and clicking "Make a Variable".
 Call your variable `language`{:class="block3data"} and click "OK".
-You should see `language`{:class="block3data"} appear underneath your "Make a Variable" button.
+You should see `language`{:class="block3data"} appear underneath your "Make a Variable" button and on the top left corner of the stage.

 ![Make a variable buttons highlighted](images/MakeAVariable.png)